The Cooper Card – RFID Lift Access

 Will there be a charge for the card?

-The Cooper Key Card is included in your first purchase (season pass, XP pass, etc.) and it will be yours to load all your products onto.
-If you have a card from last season you can use it to load passes, tickets and rentals onto during the next season.
+The Cooper Card is included in your first purchase (season pass, day pass, etc.) and it will be yours to load all your products onto.
+If you have a card from last season you can use it to load day passes and rentals onto during this season.
 If you lose your card, a replacement card will cost $25.

 How do I reload the card?

-I purchased a season pass or XP pass online.
-When can I pick it up?
+I purchased a season pass online.
+How & when do I receive it?

-Is it ok to punch a hole in the Cooper Key Card?
+Is it ok to punch a hole in the Cooper Card?

 No. Holes could damage your RFID card.
 If your card is damaged you will need to purchase a replacement card.